loomchild/theo-rails/README.md

 ### Partials

-Rendering a partial in ERB requires switching your mental model from HTML to Ruby and using the `render` verb, which makes it difficult to imagine a page as a component hierarchy.
+Rendering a partial in ERB requires switching between HTML markup and Ruby code, and the `render` verb makes it difficult to imagine a page as a component structure.

 In Theo, you render a partial by writing a tag with `-partial` suffix, for example:
 ```html